-These presentations expand public engagement with composer Huang Ruo’s Angel Island – Oratorio for Voices and Strings.
+These presentations expand public engagement with composer Huang Ruo’s Angel Island – Oratorio for Voices and String Quartet.
 Inspired by the poems carved into the walls at the detention center at Angel Island Immigration Station during the Chinese Exclusion Act years, this new work takes a deep look at discrimination and immigration issues in our nation.

 Angel Island Insight: The Last Hoisan Poets & Del Sol